Khatm-e-Nabuwwat rallies staged

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Rallies in support of3 Khatm-e-Nabuwwat were staged throughout the country.
+LAHORE: Rallies in support of Khatm-e-Nabuwwat were staged throughout the country.
 A big rally was brought out on the Murree Road, Rawalpindi, warning against any conspiracy against the law of Khatm-e-Nabuwwat.

 As various religious organisations observed a protest day on Friday to condemn Punjab Law Minister Rana Sanaullah’s alleged statement supporting the Qadiyanis’ stance and the last week’s amendment in People’s Representatives Act which was later withdrawn, the workers of Tehrik Sirat-e-Mustaqeem continued their sit-in outside the Kotwali Police Station where the party chief, Dr Ashraf Jalali, had been detained since Thursday.